awyland2/awyland2.github.io/index.md

 # Welcome to my website!

 ## Bio
 Hi!
 I am an undergraduate student at the University of Illinois.
 I am majoring in Psychology with a Clininical/Community concentration and minoring in Gender and Women's Studies and Applied Statistics.
+My future goals are to be a psychotherapist and to get further involved in community work with LGBTQ+ people and other minorities.

 ## Links
 [View my resume](Resume_for_GitHub.pdf)